Michigan Law OUTlaws

 ARTICLE 2 — MEMBERSHIP

-2.1 – Membership in Outlaws is open to any current University of Michigan Law School student interested in fulfilling the aforementioned objectives of Outlaws.
+2.1 – Membership in OUTlaws is open to any current University of Michigan Law School student interested in fulfilling the aforementioned objectives of OUTlaws.

-2.2 – Those interested in becoming a member of Outlaws may ask an Executive Board member to be added to the listserv, attend a General Body Meeting, or attend any Outlaws event at any point during their law school career.
+2.2 – Those interested in becoming a member of OUTlaws may ask an Executive Board member to be added to the listserv, attend a General Body Meeting, or attend any OUTlaws event at any point during their law school career.
 We are an inclusive organization and impose no specific requirements to anyone trying to become a member.

 2.2.1 – Members may be removed in extenuating circumstances.
 If the Executive Board determines that a member has abused group resources, or tarnished the reputation of the group, a three–fourths majority vote of the Executive Board will result in removal of the member.